WB-PIDA-Data-Science-Shop/cliarapp/README.md

 ## Data

-Data is proprietary and not stored in this repository.
-See [`data/README.md`](data/README.md) for instructions on obtaining the required files from the project OneDrive.

-The `cliaretl` package provides:
+The data used for this Shiny dashboard is provided through the `cliaretl` package.
+It provides:
 - `closeness_to_frontier_static` — static CTF scores
 - `closeness_to_frontier_dynamic` — time-varying CTF scores
 - `db_variables_final` — indicator metadata